 Harmon Park is located at 532 Spring Street, Eureka Springs, Arkansas.
-Harmon Park is home for the Eureka Springs Parks and Recreation Commission main office which is open Monday through Friday 8 a.m. to 4:30 p.m..
-The park has 6.45 acres and contains a playground, skatepark, restrooms, and recently constructed Opera of the Ozarks platform for performances.
+Harmon Park is home for the Eureka Springs Parks and Recreation Commission main office which is open Monday, Wednesday, Friday 8:30 a.m. to 4:30 p.m..
+The park has 6.45 acres and contains a playground, skatepark, restrooms, Dog Park and recently constructed Opera of the Ozarks platform for performances.

 It was in 1924, that the Harmon Foundation presented a certified check to the Mayor, Claude A. Fuller in the amount of $500 toward the purchase price of land that had recently been acquired by the City of Eureka Springs for a park known on the official city map as "Interstate Summer Normal and Educational Assembly Grounds", in order to clear the title of encumbrances.